Quick navigation:

 • “No change to gluten-free pasta.”

-For a deeper framework, see the checklist in honest imagery for allergens and dietary claims.
+For a deeper framework, see the checklist in honest imagery for allergens and dietary claims as part of your AI restaurant marketing approach.

 A lightweight review checklist